metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 folder in the ./merged folder in the project directory that includes a .csv of the aggregated data as well as metadata about the dataset.

-**Analyze Selected with Tool:** This button is under development; more documentation is forthcoming.

-**Open Selected in Visualizer:** This button will launch the visualizer with selected (checked) dataset(s) after prompting the user to created a MergedPet.
-If more than one is selected, it will attempt to merge them.
-If none are selected, it will launch the highlighted dataset.

 Context Menu
 ^^^^^^^^^^^^